You may think buying a cactus or succulent potting mix at your local garden center is the best way to get the right succulent soil for planting.

 Buying all of these ingredients in bulk will usually save you some money.

-Be Flexible – Soil Mixes Improve Over Time
+Be Flexible – Your Soil Mix For Succulents Will Improve Over Time

 Your location and budget may put constraints on your soil preparation project.

-Here is another soil mix for cactus and succulents:
+Here is another potting mix for cactus and succulents:

 - 1/4 packaged soil